The Web address of this article is http://sfhelp.org/cx/apps/defensive.htm

 is a primal response to feeling "attacked"

-(threatened, disrespected, and/or
+(threatened, disrespected, ignored, and/or

 misunderstood)?